goki/gopix/README.md

 # TODO

-* first pass read from AllInfo map in one thread, then parallel fill in rest -- lock contention highly inefficient
+* shift-select in imggrid needs top-level updt

-* rotate images
+* rotate images -- just change orientation flag and update exif for .jpg and .tiff images

-* write modified image with exif intact
+* need to be able to write exif!  see heic example.